 I need information about...

 High blood pressure (hypertension) is called the silent killer.
 This is because many people who have it don’t know it.
-Normal blood pressure is less than 120/80.
+High blood pressure is 140/90 or higher.
 Know your blood pressure and remember to check it regularly.
 Doing so can save your life.
 Here are some things you can do to help control your blood pressure.

 Select low-salt, low-fat foods.

 Limit canned, dried, cured, packaged, and fast foods.
 These can contain a lot of salt.

 Eat 8 to 10 servings of fruits and vegetables every day.

 Eat 2 to 3 servings of low-fat or fat-free dairy products